Brain dump time.

-around the house, preferably up high.
+3. Give your cat a den in the mountains - give your cat hiding places around the house, preferably up high.
 You can buy cat furniture, such as cat trees that satisfy this need, or you can simply create a comfortable area that is protected.
 An area that is designated as a cat room or sanctuary is ideal for this.

 4. Spread some treats around - bring out the hunting instincts in your cat and make feeding time a bit more fun by spreading treats around the house that your cat can find.
 Also, your cat will probably enjoy it if you toss dry food bits and let her chase them down.

 5. Handle your cat often - some cats just don't like to be picked up.
 But, if you can start handling your cat often when she's a kitten, chances are good she'll better accept it later in life.

 She'll also do better when it comes time to get checked by the vet, have her claws trimmed, and so on.
-So, get your cat used to being handled early on so it will be easier for others to handle your cat when necessary.
+Get your cat used to being handled early on so it will be easier for others to handle your cat when necessary.
 Make sure you grab the feet and toes and massage them so your cat gets used to having her paws restrained and touched.